Can I resubmit a play I have previously submitted to The Lab?

 Where will The Residencies take place?

-A Residency consists of multiple script meetings, a table reading, and a 29-hour reading.
+A Residency consists of multiple script meetings, and potentially, a table reading, public reading, and/or a 29-hour reading.
 The script meetings will take place in a location that is mutually convenient for the playwright and The New Jersey Play Lab Artistic Staff.
-Please note most of our work to date has taken place in Essex County.
+Please note most of our work to date has taken place in Morris and Essex County.

 Will the Lab produce my play?